 - Special events are often seasonal.
 Involved families are encouraged to invite their friends to join them for fun.
 Special events offer kid-friendly activities, food, and time for families to get to know each other better.
 Special events include a New Year’s celebration, bike rally, or back-to-school event.

 - Community outreach programs fill needs or interests in your community.
 They provide partnerships between your community and your church.
-Outreach programs offer families that aren’t drawn by traditional Sunday school or church the chance to be exposed to spiritual people and biblical lessons.
+Faith-building outreach programs offer families that aren’t drawn by traditional Sunday school or church the chance to be exposed to spiritual people and biblical lessons.
 Examples of community outreaches are team sports and skills camps, child-care centers, fine arts lessons, and storybook hours.

 2. Support Programs